Senior Scientist

 Current Members

 Ph.D.
 Candidate at UMass Dartmouth (School of Marine Sciences and Technology).
-Mechanical Engineer from the Indian Institute of Technology Bhubaneswar, Sid is currently working on the MISO-BoB project, tracking drifters released in the Bay of Bengal deployed during various field programs and unraveling the physics behind the Diurnal Warm Layers in the Bay.
-He is particularly interested in air-sea interaction processes.
+Mechanical Engineer from the Indian Institute of Technology Bhubaneswar, Sid is currently working on unraveling the physics behind the Diurnal Warm Layers as well as understanding submesoscale processes in the Indian Ocean.
+He is particularly interested in air-sea interaction and (sub)mesoscale ocean processes.
+More about him can be found in the UMassD feature story as well as the UMassD Graduate Student spotlight.

 Current research associate member of the Upper Ocean’s Research lab and enrolled in the accelerated BS/MS program in Mechanical Engineering at UMassD with a thesis focused on developing and deploying the second generation of Aurelia floats.
 Aurelia v2 is an ultra-lightweight variable buoyancy device that uses environmental fluids to change density in order to achieve depth and is capable of sonobuoy style deployment.
+More about him can be found in the UMassD feature story.

 Ersen’S is a Mechanical Engineering master student enrolled in the BS/MS program at UMassD.
 His undergraduate research is focused on developing an ocean particle tracking numerical model and using computing tools to obtain high-resolution satellite imagery of sea surface temperature and salinity in the Bay of Bengal.
+More about him can be found in the UMassD feature story.

 Local Research Faculty Collaborators